 Fever that comes & goes (relapsing)Typhoid, endocarditis, autoimmune flareLasts > 3 weeks (FUO) or any new organ symptom

-Fever+rashViral exanthem (measles, roseola), drug eruption, meningococcaemiaRash spreads quickly, purple spots, breathing difficulty
+Fever + rashViral exanthem (measles, roseola), drug eruption, meningococcaemiaRash spreads quickly, purple spots, breathing difficulty

-Fever+joint / bone painDengue (“break-bone” fever), chikungunya, rheumatoid arthritisSevere pain, swelling, bleeding gums, abdominal pain (dengue warning signs)
+Fever + joint / bone painDengue (break-bone fever), chikungunya, rheumatoid arthritisSevere pain, swelling, bleeding gums, abdominal pain (dengue warning signs)

 When in doubt, see your family physician or visit Reem Hospital’s Urgent Care.
 Early assessment is the safest course.